revilowaldow/BITC/Sessions/2024/04 07 - Session 20.md

 Ring of Abjuration magic :'(

-Purple star 300 years ago in YEAR 5
+Purple star 300 years ago in 5NA (New Age)